euler-xyz/liquidation-bot-v2/README.md

 cd ..
 ```

+Create /logs and /state folders in the base directory
+You may need to change your python interpreter to the venv interpreter to remove package warnings

 ### TODO:
 - Smarter oracle checking - pull based, pricing
 - Fallback to Uniswap if no quote